jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 # Global Information Network
 Set: Cosmic Avengers
-# Might Makes Right
-Set: Black Order
 In this Arc, we are playing around with how players can use locations besides super powers.
-In addition to cards like \* Thor \* and Hyperion (who have keyword power which requires spending a (Might/"Green)), each Issue will have a Plot Twist and Special Location that allow their main characters to have some pretty powerful effects on the game.
-A few things about these Plot Twists and Special Locations.
+In addition to cards like \* Thor \* and Hyperion (who have keyword powers which requires spending an (Intellect/"Yellow) and (Energy/"Blue")), each Issue will have a Plot Twist and Special Location that allow their main characters to have some pretty powerful effects on the game.
+A few things about these Plot Twists and Special Locations:

 * They are not super powers.
 * Your main characters ust be face up to pay for them.